voxpupuli/puppet-vault_lookup/README.md

 ```
 $ vault auth enable cert
 ```
 3. Upload the Puppet Server CA certificate to Vault.
-After cert auth has been enabled for Vault, you upload the CA certificate from your Puppet Server to Vault and add it as a trusted certificate.
+  After cert auth has been enabled for Vault, upload the CA certificate from your Puppet Server to Vault and add it as a trusted certificate.

 ```
 $ vault write auth/cert/certs/puppetserver \